-Any use of or access to products, services or information of MSCI requires a license from MSCI.
-MSCI, Barra, RiskMetrics, IPD and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
+Any use of or access to products, services or information of MSCI requires a license from MSCI, MSCI, Barra, RiskMetrics, IPD and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
 The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and Standard & Poor's.
-"Global Industry Classification Standard & Poor's."
+"Global Industry Classification Standard (GICS)" is a service mark of MSCI and Standard & Poor's.